 Picot is derived from a French word pic meaning small point or peak.
 The picot edge dates back to the 17th century.
 Picot has been used to decorate different edges including necklines, cardigans, and borders of fabric.

-When the picot edging a part of elastic it is often associated with underwear and lingerie.
+When picot edging is a part of elastic it is often associated with underwear and lingerie.
 It would be quite natural to expect French underwear to be decorative and have the perfect feminine touch!
 Here you can see lingerie or picot elastic with different sized edging.

 It is possible to sew picot lingerie elastic with your normal machine or a serger or a combination of the two machines.

-how to Sew Lingerie Elastic - Tips
+How to Sew Lingerie Elastic - Tips

 Here are some tips to consider before you start sewing the lingerie elastic.